QubesOS/qubes-doc/user/advanced-topics/secondary-storage.rst

 In theory, you can still use file-based disk images (“file” pool driver), but they will lack some features: for example, you won’t be able to do backups without shutting down the qube.

 Additional storage can also be added on a Btrfs filesystem.
 A unique feature of Btrfs is that data can be compressed transparently.
 The subvolume can also be backed up using snapshots for an additional layer of protection; Btrfs supports differents level of redundancy; it has parity checksum; Btrfs volumes can be expanded or shrunk.
 Starting or stopping a VM has less impact and less chance of causing slowdown of the system as some users have noted with LVM.
-Relevant information for general btrfs configuration will be provided after the section on LVM storage.
+Relevant information for general Btrfs configuration will be provided after the section on LVM storage.

 LVM storage
 ^^^^^^^^^^^